pythonql/pythonql/README.md

   - for x in data ./ {key == 'green'} .// { key == 'yellow' }

-2. Query expression:
+2. Query expressions:

    select x, y, sum(w)

    for x in data ./,

        y = x ./,

        w in data 2

    group by x,y

    where x % 2 == 0

 We'll be adding a window and maybe try/catch to the expression, to make it as powerful as a JSONiq query.